caseyanderson/pythonSC3/pythonSC3.md

 The `OSCFunc` above handles all of our control messages from Python, follow along as we go through it line-by-line:

-1. we start by setting arguments `OSCFunc`
+1. we start by setting arguments for `OSCFunc`

     `| msg, time, addr, port |`

-    Note: the above is **straight out of the docs for** `OSCFunc`
+    Note: this is **straight out of the docs for** `OSCFunc`

-2. next we declare variables and set the default values we need
+2. next we declare variables and set any default values we need

     `var dur, freq, fund = 200, partial`